Kristina01111000/Drws_site/README.md

 - Make the podcast info for coming out june 21stish https://thelaurajanelaytonshow.com/
 - Make a sample poll with random stuff in it so we can see how they work
 - Can we connect the poll answers to the individual user?
-- get into the backend of youtube so i can make the playlists for advise and four element magazine and also make them private
 - Get an email started for users, for the documentary
 - Change wellness check to “avoidance of”
 - Go over personhood score question